KnightChaser/unlinkat-watcher/README.md

 If you or other processes delete files, `unlinkat-watcher` will print the log simultaneously.

-Prepare eBPF development environment(including `libbpf` package) on your Linux computer, and enable LSM(Linux Security Module) in your grub configuration, and hit `make` to build this project.
+Prepare an eBPF development environment(including the `libbpf` package) on your Linux computer.
+And enable LSM(Linux Security Module) in your grub configuration, and hit `make` to build this project.

 ### Screenshot